flintlib/arb/doc/source/arb.rst

     We therefore assume that the precision is small enough and `n` large enough for the Euler product to converge rapidly (otherwise this function will effectively hang).

+.. function:: void arb_bernoulli_poly_ui(arb_t res, ulong n, const arb_t x, slong prec)

+    Sets *res* to the value of the Bernoulli polynomial `B_n(x)`.

+    Warning: this function is only fast if either *n* or *x* is a small integer.

+    This function reads Bernoulli numbers from the global cache if they are already cached, but does not automatically extend the cache by itself.

 .. function:: void arb_power_sum_vec(arb_ptr res, const arb_t a, const arb_t b, slong len, slong prec)